arctop/android-sdk/arctopSDK/README.md

 This process is important for Arctop’s software to learn individual users' unique patterns and tune its algorithms to be as accurate and robust as possible.

-The best practices users should follow in completing calibration are:
+The best practices users should follow in completing calibration are listed below.
 * Before starting the calibration session:
     * Go to a quiet place where you will not be interrupted for 10 minutes.
     * Unplug your headwear and mobile device from any chargers.